high-dimensional/neurodash/README.md

 An interactive dashboard for operational analysis of radiological reports

 ## Installation
-Clone the repository and create a conda environment from the `neuro_env.yml` file.
+Clone the repository and install via
+`pip install -e .`
 Alternatively, download the docker image.
 ## Usage